rodpayne/home-assistant/docs/PersonDetection_person_location.md

 * [MapQuest Geocoding](#mapquest-geocoding)

 #### **Calculated Location Attributes**
-By default, the custom integration will update the following attribute names to the sensor.
+By default, the custom integration will set the following attribute names in the sensor.

 | Attribute Name            | Example | Description |
 | :------------------------ | :------ | :---------- |